Waitlists for 3-K, pre-K, and kindergarten admissions are closed. Middle and high school waitlists are closed.

 - If your child got an offer to their first-choice program, they would not be on any waitlists.

-- After offers are available, you can add your child to additional waitlists.
+- After offers are available and when waitlists open, you can also use MySchools.nyc to

 - Schools will contact you directly if they are able to make your child a waitlist offer.

-Click or tap on the sections below to learn how waitlist offers are made and how to accept or decline an offer.
+Click or tap on the sections below to learn how and when waitlist offers are made for specific admissions processes, and how to accept or decline an offer.

 3-K, Pre-K, and Kindergarten Waitlists

-- 3-K, pre-K, and kindergarten offers are made in the spring.
+- Pre-K and kindergarten offers are made in the spring.
+3-K offers are made in the spring or summer.

 - After offers are released, programs use their waitlists throughout the spring and summer to fill open seats.
 Programs will contact you directly if they are able to make your child a waitlist offer.